Doctor Proctor's Fart Powder: Awards

-Film Adaptations
+Film adaptations

-In March 2014, the first book in the series had a live-action film adaptation directed by Arild Fröhlich.
-It is only available in Norwegian, although an unofficial English dub was made in October 2014.
+In March 2014, a live-action film adaptation of the first book in the series directed by Arild Fröhlich was released.
+It is a Norwegian-language film, though an unofficial English dub was made in October 2014.
 The film received mixed reviews.
 However one critic stated that "(it's) a wonderful and subversive kids movie where parents are good-hearted but wholly absent and the children have to rely on their own wit and ingenuity to bail themselves from sticky situations.
 The film recalls the best made-for-kids movies of the 80’s and I do not believe it’s a happy accident that the absent minded Doctor Proctor bears a striking resemblance to Back To The Future’s Doc Brown.
 It’s the type of production that would be animated if it were an American film, yet it works so wonderfully as a live action movie."

-A sequel, Doktor Proktors Tidsbadekar (Bubble in The Bathtub), was released in 2015.
+A sequel, Doktor Proktors Tidsbadekar (English title: Bubble in the Bathtub), was released in 2015.